ElenaMLopez/batimagen-charla/DOCS/C4P.md

 Bio de los ponenetes:

   - Elena Mateos López:
     Since my childhood, I always was interested in technology.
 Finally I started to program after studied the Adalab's course about one year and a half ago.
 Actually I'm working in Next Chance company like frontend developer, and in continuous studies about cybersecurity and programming in Node and JS.
+I'm an active member from OSW and learn in the Red Tema Guild.
 This is my passion and I really enjoy learning, so I will have a plenty hours of fun.
 For me the cibersecurity is the most fun part of technology, so the next yerars I will learn about it.

   - Francisco Tomás Valdesoiro Gil:

+     After work in others sectors, I decided

+  -estudia Desarrollo de aplicaciones multiplataforma
+  - le interesa mucho la realidad aumentada y ha jugado con Unity
+  - trabajo como desarrollador de .NET
+  - Me estoy formando en ciberseuridad y pertenezco al Red Team de OSW donde practicamos pentesting